trustedanalytics/atk/doc/source/ds_lda.rst

 This LDA model will be trained using the frame above.

-[FIX THIS]Give the model the papers to train topics on, and words associated with those papers, and the count of words in a paper.
+Give the model the papers to train topics on, and words associated with those papers, and the count of words in a paper.
 The final argument is the number of topics to search for.

 .. code::